-Buildings or offices and their air quality can make people ill.
-Fatigue, exhaustion, headaches, concentration problems, irritated mucous membranes, dizziness and nausea as well as increased irritability add up to sick building syndrome.
-A poor indoor climate is generally considered to be the trigger.
-However, pollutants, impurities, vapors or an increased noise level also promote the symptoms.
+Buildings and offices and their air quality can make you ill.
+Tiredness, exhaustion, headaches, concentration problems, irritated mucous membranes, dizziness and nausea as well as increased irritability all add up to sick building syndrome.
+It is generally triggered by a poor indoor climate.
+However, pollutants, impurities, fumes or increased noise levels also promote the symptoms.

 What factors determine the indoor climate in the workplace?